 Anvilicious: Spike Lee isn't exactly known for subtlety, Bamboozled may be his biggest assault on discretion yet.
 In the opening scene the film explains what satire is (because it is a satire, get it??) and doesn't go uphill from there.

 Ending Fatigue: By the final act, the film has descended into bizarre melodrama and rambling repetition of its scattershot messages.

-- Harsher in Hindsight: The film depicts what happens when blackface is brought into the modern age.
-Eight years later, Saturday Night Live managed to cast the not-at-all-black Fred Arimsen as Barack Obama (until season 38, when they hired Jay Pharoah [a skinny, black guy] to play Obama, as Armisen was about to leave the show and they needed a replacement).
+Harsher in Hindsight: The film depicts what happens when blackface is brought into the modern age.
+Eight years later, Saturday Night Live managed to cast the not-at-all-black (but still mixed-race) Fred Arimsen as Barack Obama (until season 38, when they hired Jay Pharoah [a skinny, black guy] to play Obama, as Armisen was about to leave the show and they needed a replacement).

 In 2012, Billy Crystal appeared in blackface at the Academy Awards.